-From champions to also-rans – A timeline of Liverpool’s season of struggle
+From champions to also-rans – a timeline of Liverpool’s season of struggle

 February 20: Richarlison’s third-minute strike and a late Gylfi Sigurdsson penalty clinch a first derby victory for Everton at Anfield in 22 years.

-February 25: Tragedy strikes for Alisson when the 28-year-old’s father Jose Agostinho Becker dies in a swimming accident on the family’s ranch in Brazil.
-The following day, skipper Henderson is ruled out for several months after undergoing surgery on the groin injury he suffered during the derby defeat.
+February 26: Skipper Henderson is ruled out for several months after undergoing surgery on the groin injury he suffered during the derby defeat.

-March 4: Mason Mount’s first-half goal condemns Liverpool to a fifth successive defeat at Anfield as Chelsea leave Merseyside with a 1-0 victory.
+March 4: Mason Mount’s first-half goal condemns Liverpool to a fifth successive defeat at Anfield for the first time in the club’s history as Chelsea leave Merseyside with a 1-0 victory.
 Star striker Mohamed Salah is substituted with 28 minutes remaining and makes his displeasure clear.

+March 7: The crisis deepens as Mario Lemina’s first Fulham goal seals a 1-0 away win, Klopp’s first loss against a promoted side.

 Get the best features, fun and footballing frolics straight to your inbox every week.